v2sCollections/City-of-Dreams/README.md

 - Continuous Support in Comments and on Discord.
 - Live voice support.
 - Nexus Premium Giveaways (Every Week).
-- and much much more join our Discord for more information.
+- and much much more Join our Discord for more information.

 ![](]https://i.imgur.com/VeCI8dy.png)[![](https://i.imgur.com/VeCI8dy.png)](https://discord.gg/xZNztPjA2u)Collections may be frustrating.
 Join us over on our [Discord Server](https://discord.gg/xZNztPjA2u) where we help fellow chooms every day.